yongrenjie/qcnmr-tools/README.md

 **Step 2: The CRE is then subjected to a single-point calculation with a relatively cheap level of theory.
 Any conformers above a certain energy (relative to the lowest energy conformer) are rejected.** (default TPSS/def2-SVP/D3BJ/CPCM(Methanol), cutoff 4 kcal/mol)

- - Run `crestxyz_to_sp.py` on the `crest_conformers.xyz` file.
-This will generate one input file per conformer.
-The ORCA keywords are hard-coded; this can obviously be changed if needed.
+ - Run `crestxyz_to_sp.py` in the directory containing the `crest_conformers.xyz` file.
+This will generate a folder, `s2-sp`, containing one input file per conformer.
+The ORCA keywords are hard-coded; this can be changed if needed.
  - In theory, this can be done using the allxyz feature in ORCA.
 The `old_scripts` folder contains several scripts that help with generating and manipulating allxyz files.
 However, I dislike this for several reasons.
 In decreasing order of severity, these are:
    - Sometimes the `.out` file gets truncated/corrupted for no apparent reason;
    - With large allxyz files the program can crash due to (what appears to be memory issues);